 Is Hyperinflation Coming to the United States?

-The current US inflation rate stands at a relatively high rate of 5%, led by certain items such as airline ticket, lumber, and hotel rates.
-Many economists attribute this to ongoing inventory shortages and supply chain issues and the release of post-pandemic pent-up demand, though it remains unclear whether the inflation will continue in the short- or long-term.
+According to data published in September 2023, the annual U.S. inflation rate was 3.7% for the 12 months that ended in August 2023.
+That’s a significant drop from June of 2022, when the inflation rate was 9.1%, which was led by certain items such as airline tickets, lumber, and hotel rates.
+Many economists attributed this to ongoing inventory shortages and supply chain issues and the release of post-pandemic pent-up demand.

-Economists have largely downplayed the chances of a hyperinflationary scenario in the United States, but with inflation on the rise, it’s helpful for consumers to get a better grip on hyperinflation, in particular, and on inflation in general.
+Economists have largely downplayed the chances of a hyperinflation in the USA, but with inflation on the rise, it’s helpful for consumers to get a better grip on hyperinflation, in particular, and on inflation in general.

 Falling Dollar Value